James-HoneyBadger/GulfOfMexico/docs/guides/INSTALL_GUIDE.md

-# Gulf of Mexico Installation Guide
+# Gulf of Mexico — Installation Guide

-Getting the *perfect* programming language onto your imperfect computer.
+Install the interpreter, verify it runs, and get to your first program quickly.

 ## Table of Contents